SEED-platform/seed/docs/source/translation.rst

    and commit them.
 There are scripts under ``/scripts`` to make this mostly automatic.
 5. Visually check that the containing UI looks OK with the translated string(s).
-Some languages (eg. French, German) can be wordy relative to English and cause UI elements like buttons to expand oddly.
+Some languages (e.g., French, German) can be wordy relative to English and cause UI elements like buttons to expand oddly.
 Adjust the layout or adjust the translation as needed.